Madeleine Stowe: Early life

-Stowe's father suffered from multiple sclerosis, and she accompanied him to his medical treatments.

-Stowe originally aspired to become a concert pianist, taking lessons between the ages of ten and eighteen.
+Stowe's father suffered from multiple sclerosis, and she accompanied him to all his medical treatments.
+She originally aspired to become a concert pianist, taking lessons between the ages of ten and eighteen.
 She later explained that playing the piano was a means to escape having to socialize with other children her age.
-Her Russian-born music teacher, Sergei Tarnowsky, had faith in Stowe, even teaching her from his deathbed.
+Her music teacher, Sergei Tarnowsky, had faith in Stowe, even teaching her from his deathbed.
 Following his death at the age of 92, she quit, later commenting, "I just felt it was time to not be by myself anymore."

 Acting career

 Early years

 Not being especially interested in her college classes, she volunteered to do performances at the Solaris, a Beverly Hills theater, where a movie agent saw her in a play and got her several offers of appearances in TV and films.
 In 1978, she made her debut in an episode in the police drama series Baretta, followed by a string of TV work with guest appearances on The Amazing Spider-Man, Barnaby Jones and Little House on the Prairie.
 In 1978, she played a leading role as Mary in the television movie, The Nativity (1978).
 She starred in two NBC miniseries: Beulah Land (1980) and The Gangster Chronicles (1981), which starred Brian Benben, her future husband.
 She also starred in several television films, such as Amazons (1984) and Blood & Orchids (1986).
+In 1984, she was featured in the music video for JD Souther's song Go Ahead And Rain.